-- 19.1 Wetland protection shall be guided by County and provincial policy. - 19.2 The County shall require the use of the provincial system to determine wetland classification and relative wetland value. - 19.3 Environmentally Sensitive areas are Local plans shall identify the classification and value of wetlands within the local plan area boundary.
-This shall be done as part of a wetland assessment, to be provided at the local plan preparation stage. - 19.4 Local plans shall determine, through consultation with the Province, whether wetlands are Crownowned land.
+- 19.1 Wetland protection shall be guided by County and provincial policy. - 19.2 The County shall require the use of the provincial system to determine wetland classification and relative wetland value. - 19.3 Local plans shall identify the classification and value of wetlands within the local plan area boundary.
+This shall be done as part of a wetland assessment, to be provided at the local plan preparation stage. - Local plans shall determine, through consultation with the Province, whether wetlands are Crown-owned land.